niflows/niflow-manager/README.md

 [![codecov](https://codecov.io/gh/niflows/niflow-manager/branch/master/graph/badge.svg)](https://codecov.io/gh/niflows/niflow-manager)

-Niflows are an organizational structure that is targeted at making neuroimaging tools and analyses FAIR (findable, accessible, interoperable, and reusable) ith strong assurances of compatibility across environments.
+Niflows are an organizational structure that is targeted at making neuroimaging tools and analyses FAIR (findable, accessible, interoperable, and reusable) with strong assurances of compatibility across environments.

+Niflows builds on the lessons of the Nipype ecosystem to support user contributed Workflows as packages.
+These workflows can be written in any language.
+Niflows does not restrict a package to be written in Python, but provides additional tooling if it is.
+Niflows integreates a specific structure for data, code, and tests and a comprehensive test suite to allow for better validation of each Workflow, and easier reuse of Workflows in containerized form.

+Niflows is intended to provide replicable workflows that quantify their variability across datasets and operating environments (i.e., different operating systems, versions of libraries and software).

 ## Niflow manager
 `niflow-manager`, which provides the `nfm` command-line tool, aims to support niflow creation, testing, and packaging.
 It provides the following sub-commands:

 * `nfm init` - Create a stub workflow, with templates for desired languages
 * `nfm install` - Install niflows from an online registry or source